EXPECTATIONS AND GUIDELINES

 All students are expected to fully comply with the protocols and guidelines outlined in this document as part of Blue Ridge Community and Technical College’s Campus Expectations and Guidelines.
 Failure to do so may result in disciplinary action as outlined in the Student Handbook.

-Fall 2020 classes are primarily offered in a remote delivery format and follow our standard academic calendar.
+Spring 2021 classes are primarily offered in a remote delivery format and follow our standard academic calendar.
 Courses with required face-to-face components are limited.
-All courses will attempt to convert to a remote delivery format after Thanksgiving Break.
 Any course with in person meeting requirements are limited to a maximum of 10 persons.
 This number may be adjusted based on the size of the meeting space and the ability to maintain social distancing requirements.

 Clinical courses, field experience courses, Career Advancement courses and Contracted Training courses are continuing based on the ability and restrictions in place at the respective location.
 Students should work with their instructor regarding details surrounding clinical and field experience courses.